 Health worries

-A range of health worries were of concern to participants.
 Health worries with the highest median score were ‘teeth or gum problems’ and ‘lung problems’ (median score=66).
 The lowest score was for ‘things about how I look (like how thin or fat I am or how big my muscles are)’ (median score=49).
 Median scores for females were, on average 33 points higher than males for all health worries (Figure 1a).
 PRID reported higher health worry scores (Figure 1b):

 “Skin infections and stuff like that [worry me] … also the flu and that and your lungs and stuff like that.
 I've had trouble with my liver.
 I come up with Hep C and that when I was locked up.
 I think I've cleared it.
 But it's just you've got to be careful with stuff like that, especially at my age.” [male interviewee 2 (I2)]